-At turnout don’t be afraid to graze cows on a grass cover of 2,500 kg dry matter per hectare (the ankle of your boot).
-Graze grass down to 1,500 kg dry matter per hectare (the heel of your boot).
-Start grazing for three hours and build this up to half days over a period of a week to ten days.
-Cows should go out with an edge to their appetite, with a target of 5 kg grass dry matter intake.
-A grazing group of 60 cows will require 300 kg of grass dry matter.
+At turnout don’t be afraid to graze cows on lighter grass covers of 2,500 kg dry matter per hectare (the ankle of your boot).
+Grass should be grazed down to 1,500 kg dry matter per hectare (the heel of your boot).

-Aim for an initial grazing rotation of between 25 and 30 days to allow the first grazing cycle to be completed before grass covers get too heavy.
-A surge in growth could mean that by the time you reach the end of the first grazing cycle covers are too heavy for cows to graze out cleanly.
+Aim to have the first grazing rotation completed by the end of the third week in April before grass covers get too heavy.
+A later turnout and a surge in growth could mean that by the time you reach the end of the first grazing cycle, covers are too heavy for cows to graze out cleanly.
 This makes it more difficult to maintain grass quality throughout the grazing season.

-Improving milk from forage is still key to reducing production costs.
-Getting cows grazing is the simplest way to improve milk from forage.
-In most cases March grass has a higher energy value than the silage cows have been fed.
-Full March grazing has the potential to produce 20 litres of milk.
+In most cases, March grass has a higher energy value than the silage cows were fed.
+Full time March grazing has the potential to produce up to 20 litres of milk.
+Getting your cows to grass in March and good management will allow you to increase your milk from forage.
 Practically this requires you to increase the M+ in the parlour computer feed settings by 3.0 to 4.0 kg of milk at turnout.
-The few hours grazing after morning milking will save about 1.5 kg of concentrates per cow daily, replacing over half a tonne of concentrate per week for 50 cows.
+This is one of the most important times of the year to review parlour feed settings as they are dependent on grass quality and time spent at grass.
+A few hours grazing after morning milking will save about 1.5 kg of concentrates per cow per day, replacing over half a tonne of concentrate per week for 50 cows.
 Continue to adjust the M+ in the parlour computer feed settings as cows move to full time grazing.
-In addition to the immediate savings in concentrate costs there should also be improvements in milk protein and yield.
+In addition to the immediate savings in concentrate costs there should be improvements in milk protein and yield.

 The message is clear.
 Get some cows out grazing as soon as conditions allow.
 Adjust the M+ in the parlour computer feed settings at turnout and as cows move to full time grazing.
 Have your grazing rotation fully established by the third week in April.